 He grinned.
 "You're forgetting magic, Frankie, but I'm counting on him not knowing where they are," Henry told him.
 "Kort needs my blood to find them, and I'm stingy with my blood, but in the event that they are able to track my family, I'll get an advanced warning.
-Eyes and ears, mate.
+I've got eyes and ears, mate.
+And honestly, it might be better to draw him out.
 Lukasz won't expect me to use them as bait."

 Frank shook his head.
 "Wouldn't it be easier just to kill him?"

 Henry shifted in his seat and huffed.
 "And how do you propose I do that?
 If he knows about Blood Feuds, which he should if he's called one, he's probably got a few wizards protecting him and the rest of his family.
-Never mind the strong charms he's got them under, the underlining issue is that I'd have to go in person.
+And never mind the strong wards he's got them under, the underlining issue here is that I'd have to go in person.
 No one else can fight."

-"So what's next?" the man said, smiling flatly.
+"So what's next?" the man said, smiling faintly.

 Now that was the question.
 Henry scowled.
-"We wait, which I absolutely hate doing, but I will concede in favor of there being no alternative."
+"We wait, which I absolutely hate doing, but I will concede due to there being no alternative."

-"Sounds plausible," Frankie remarked as he topped off his drink.
-Henry put aside his second glass with the intention of not having anymore for the night.
-He was pissed off enough.
+"Sounds good," Frankie said as he topped off his drink.
+Henry put aside his second glass with the intention of not having any more for the night.
+He was irritated enough.
 "What did you need to talk to Rashidi about?"

-"I wanted to know how his men were taking to the guns."
+"I wanted to know how his men are doing with the guns."

-Frank suddenly chuckled, a warm sound full of appreciation Henry had never heard from him when Rashidi was on their minds.
-"Can you imagine?
-Rashidi's sent a missive telling me they are taking to them well.
-The men sent this!" he hooted, jumping up from his seat and passing a surprised Henry.
+Frank chuckled, a warm sound full of an appreciation Henry didn't usually hear from him when Rashidi was on their minds.
+"Ha, you'll like this.
+Rashidi's sent a note telling me they're doing fine.
+His men sent this!" he hooted, jumping up from his seat and passing a surprised Henry.

-He grabbed up a card on the mantel of the fireplace, shoving it at Henry with one last guffaw.
+He grabbed up a card on the mantel of the fireplace, shoving it at Henry with one last snigger.
 There was a bear on the front of the card, and it was holding a giant red heart that said, 'Thank you so much!'
-Inside were the signatures of Rashidi's men, with little comments and drawings that only served to make Henry think they were all completely mad.
-He couldn't help but laugh, though.
+Inside were the signatures of Rashidi's men, with little comments and drawings.
+It was completely bonkers, but he couldn't help but laugh.

 "This is hilarious," he choked out.